 Park the vehicle on a flat surface if possible.
-If parking on an incline is unavoidable, be sure to chock the wheels.
+If parking on an incline is unavoidable, be sure to chock the wheels as shown in the following illustration to keep the vehicle from rolling.

 - 1. Press the brake to stop the vehicle.

 - 2. Engage the parking brake.

 - 3. Turn the key switch to OFF.

 - 4. Remove the key from the key switch to prevent unauthorized use.

-- 5. If parking on an incline, chock the wheels on the downhill end.
+- 5. If parking on an incline, chock the wheels on the downhill end as shown in the following illustration.